RayHightower/RayHightower.com/_posts/2021-03-08-vision-and-eos.markdown

 8. What are your issues?

 The book contains exhaustive procedures for wrestling with the above questions, along with frameworks for thinking about the answers.

-For example, the term _Rocks_ are the major initiatives that the company must complete quarterly in order to achieve annual business goals.
+For example, _Rocks_ are the key initiatives that the company must complete quarterly in order to achieve annual business goals.
 Every short-term activity, no matter how small, is connected to a long-term goal.
 Every member of the organization is knows how their work fits into the bigger picture.
-The result: All of the ships sail in the same direction and the organization becomes unstoppable.
+The result: All members of the team start rowing in the same direction.
+And the organization becomes unstoppable.

 ### One Example: Core Values